gsi-upm/SEAS/README.md

 2. (If you want to use the demo) http://demos.gsi.dit.upm.es/tomcat/SAGAtoNIF/Service or to http://demos.gsi.dit.upm.es/tomcat/RestrictedToNIF/RestrictedService with these parameters:

     input:
-        The original file to be translated
+        The original text to be analyzed
     informat:
         text
     intype: